7thLucas/full-app-6a3c9-7289c-4493/_doc/product-overview.md

-# Product Overview — AI Brand Manager
+# Product Overview — Brander

 ## What It Is
 AI Brand Manager is a visual workspace app for small businesses that acts as a dedicated AI marketing manager.
 It generates campaigns, content plans, brand guidelines, social media posts, and full marketing strategies — all from a single, organized workspace.